davidrichards/davidrichards.github.io/_posts/2016-6-6-the-paradox-of-big-data.markdown

 Practically speaking, I just take notes on paper for this.
 Sometimes I use my Jupyter and it works well.
 If it gets rough, especially with the ETL portions of the project, I write and store scripts in a git repository.

-[Another analyst (Jeff Potter)](https://github.com/jpotts18) in the area likes his experience with [Airflow](http://nerds.airbnb.com/airflow/) from Airbnb.
+[Another analyst (leader extraordinaire Jeff Potter)](https://github.com/jpotts18) in the area likes his experience with [Airflow](http://nerds.airbnb.com/airflow/) from Airbnb.
 He likes it more than [Luigi](https://github.com/spotify/luigi) from Spotify because Airflow gets more love and maintenance from their corporate sponsors.

 Whatever you choose, just remember to have a plan to explain and reproduce your results when you're finished.